 Scholarly Commons Citation

 Rothstein, Paul F., "Some Thoughts on the Fundamentals of an Evidence Code From the U.S. American Perspective" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1410.
+1410.